Spark Sport suffers Premier League glitch - for second weekend in a row

-Spark Sport's dress-rehearsal for the Rugby World Cup continues to be wobbly at times, while rival Sky Sport Now seems to have had a solid debut (keep reading).
+Spark Sport's dress-rehearsal for the Rugby World Cup continues to be wobbly at times, while rival Sky Sport Now seems to have had a solid debut.

 The new streaming service's second weekend of English Premier League football saw problems with the Arsenal vs Burnley match, which suffered video and audio cut-outs for 14 minutes.

-On the opening weekend, a satellite glitch turned the second half of the Manchester City-West Ham clash into a blizzard.
+On the opening weekend, a satellite glitch turned the second half of Spark Sport's Manchester City-West Ham clash into a blizzard.

 But a fix put in place for that issue inadvertently caused this weekend's foul up.